COVID-19 Update From Tarnow Criminal Law

 - Scheduling and detention review hearings under s.525 of the Criminal Code;

 - Applications by in-custody accused persons and offenders requiring urgent attention;

 - Applications for search/arrest warrants, other related applications that should not be delayed

 All jury selections are cancelled up to and including September 7, 2020.

 COURT OF APPEAL

 The BC Court of Appeal began hearing matters again via Zoom on May 4, 2020.
-The most recent update from the Court of Appeal can be found here.

 While COVID-19 has presented many challenges to the way we conduct business, our office remains open to serve clients in British Columbia and the Yukon Territory.